History of physics: Leonardo da Vinci

+Leonardo da Vinci (1452–1519) made drawings recording the acceleration of falling objects.
+He wrote that the "mother and origin of gravity" is energy.
+He describes two pairs of physical powers which stem from a metaphysical origin and have an effect on everything: abundance of force and motion, and gravity and resistance.
+He associates gravity with the 'cold' classical elements, water and earth, and calls its energy infinite.
+In Codex Arundel, Leonardo recorded that if a water-pouring vase moves transversally (sideways), simulating the trajectory of a vertically falling object, it produces a right triangle with equal leg length, composed of falling material that forms the hypotenuse and the vase trajectory forming one of the legs.
+On the hypotenuse, Leonardo noted the equivalence of the two orthogonal motions, one effected by gravity and the other proposed by the experimenter.

 Scientific Revolution

 During the 16th and 17th centuries, a large advancement of scientific progress known as the Scientific Revolution took place in Europe.
 Dissatisfaction with older philosophical approaches had begun earlier and had produced other changes in society, such as the Protestant Reformation, but the revolution in science began when natural philosophers began to mount a sustained attack on the Scholastic philosophical programme and supposed that mathematical descriptive schemes adopted from such fields as mechanics and astronomy could actually yield universally valid characterizations of motion and other concepts.